eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path-insomnia.md

 ## Step 1 - Create a Digital Product Passport (DPP) Instance Aspect Model

 In this step, you'll create the Digital Product Passport (DPP) by utilizing data from the Product Carbon Footprint and specifications of a specific car part from the Arena.
-This guide provides a simple explenation on how to create a digital product pass serialized asepct model payload, by using the digital prodcut pass aspect model template.
+This guide provides a simple explanation on how to create a digital product pass serialized asepct model payload, by using the digital prodcut pass aspect model template.

+> [!Note]
-  * For a more technical explanation, refer to: <a href="./aspect-model.md" target="_blank">How to create Aspect Model</a>.
+> For a more technical explanation, refer to: <a href="./aspect-model.md" target="_blank">How to create Aspect Model</a>.

 ### Aspect Model Creation